OxfordHCC/calendar-orchestrator/core/README.md

 2. Run the entry: `npm run build && npm run start`

 The orchestrator will retrieve and update the calendar data in the registered users' Pods from time to time.

-## As library

-> This is likely broken, as we moved sources into the `src` directory with TS support.
->
-> This is kept for historical usage.
-We are no longer working on this, and will remove it at some point.

-To use it as a library:

-1. Install dependencies in your application

-2. (Optional) Generate prisma schema under this directory: `npx prisma generate`

-3. Set up environmental variable for `DATABASE_URL`

 # API